-I know that some people who have an intolerance to gluten can eat sourdough that is made from regular flour.
-That isn't the case for me and may to be the case for you.
-If you can't tolerate any gluten I wouldn't suggest eating regular sour dough bread.
+I know that some people who have an intolerance to gluten can eat sourdough that is made from regular wheat flour.
+That isn't the case for me and may not be the case for you.
+If you can't tolerate any gluten I wouldn't suggest eating regular sourdough bread.

 This recipe shows you how to make your own gluten free sourdough starter.
 I love that you are in control of everything that goes into the starter and the environment it is processed in.
 You will know for sure that it's gluten free and safe for you.